James-COMMANDO/CaesarCipherJava/README.md

-1.Decrypt
+ ## Decrypt

  - Now lets try to decrypt this 'J!epo(u!xbou!up!tff!zpv"' with our tool!
+ -
  ```java
   CaesarCipher cipher = new CaesarCipher(); // Create an Object of the class